amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [U] `"transient error abs tol"` [double] See `"transient error rel tol"`.

-   * [U] `"ML smoother type`" [string] the smoother to be used by ML, valud paramters are `"Jacobi`" (default), `"Gauss-Seidel`", and `"ILU`".
+   * [U] `"ML smoother type`" [string] The smoother to be used by ML, valid paramters are `"Jacobi`" (default), `"Gauss-Seidel`", and `"ILU`".

-   * [U] `"ML aggregation threshold`" [double] this parameter influences the coarsening strategy of ML.
+   * [U] `"ML aggregation threshold`" [double] This parameter influences the coarsening strategy of ML.
 The default is 0.0, which is a good choice for regular meshes.
 For meshes that have high aspect ratio cells, it is worth trying to set this parameter to something positive, but small, for example 0.0001.

+   * [U] `"ML smoother sweeps`" [int] The smoother will be called this many times before and after the coarse grid correction in the multilevel algorithm.
+(The default is 3.)

+   * [U] `"ML cycle applications`" [int] This is the number of V-cycles that are performed in each preconditioner invocation.
+(The default is 2).

   If the structured option is active, the following list of parameters is valid (Note: all lists here accept an optional sublist `"Expert Settings`".
 Parameters listed in the expert area are not checked for validity/relevance during input reading stage, but are simply passed to the underlying implementation.)